marcbasquensmunoz/BoreholeNetworksSimulator.jl/docs/src/python.md

 In this tutorial, we will repeat the example in [Basic tutorial](@ref) but run from Python to show how it works.
 The full example as a Python script in at `BNSPythonAdapter/example.py`.

 BNSPythonAdapter contains a python script `src/adapter.py` that executes the necessary bridging code.
 You should start your python program by importing this module.
-Assuming that the package directory is added to the `sys.path`, this should work:
+Assuming that the directory `BNSPythonAdapter` is added to the `sys.path`, this should work:
 ````
 import src.adapter
 ````